-- Enroll in BABY & ME Tobacco Free Program. - Commit to quit smoking during pregnancy and staying quit after delivery. - If you were a smoker before you were pregnant, you may qualify. - Attend 4 brief prenatal quit smoking sessions during pregnancy. - Take a simple breath test each visit. - Be tobacco free and receive a \$25.00 voucher for FREE DIAPERS and/or WIPES during pregnancy and up to 12 months after your baby is born.
+- A prenatal commits to quit smoking during pregnancy and to stay smoke free after delivery. - Attend 4 brief prenatal quit smoking sessions during pregnancy. - Take a simple breath test each monthly visit. - If breath test indicates a smoke free result then a \$25.00 voucher is provided to purchase DIAPERS and/or WIPES during pregnancy and up to 12 months after baby is born.